saeedkolivand/ResumeMaker/README.md

 ## Deployment

-for running the app you should do following steps:
+for running the app you should :
  - change directory to server folder
  - run the code ```npm install``` and wait to download beeing completed.
  - run ```node index.js``` for starting the server